DKISTDC/level2/README.md

 Inversion States
 ----------------

 Observing Programs are identified, then pass through the following states.
-Any processing step may fail, putting the OP into an Error state.
-The graph below illustrates a successful flow
+The graph below illustrates a successful flow, but any processing step may fail, putting the OP into an Error state.

 ```mermaid
 stateDiagram-v2